bigsnarfdude/BoxCars/README.md

-# BoxCars Fine-Grained Recognition of Vehicles
+# BoxCars Fine-Grained Recognition of Vehicles!
 This is Keras+Tensorflow re-implementation of our method for fine-grained classification of vehicles decribed in **BoxCars: Improving Vehicle Fine-Grained Recognition using 3D Bounding Boxes in Traffic Surveillance**. [arXiv version](https://arxiv.org/abs/1703.00686).
 The numerical results are slightly different, but similar.
 This code is for **research only** purposes.
 If you use the code, please cite our paper: